nym3r0s/pragyan-oc-app/DOCS.md

 task_id : the id of the task
 assigned_list : the list of roll numbers assigned to this task (eg) "106114045,107113112"

+NOTE: This method overwrites the previously assigned people to this task.
+It is wise to call `/task/getassigned` before sending the request as you can then amend the list of roll numbers assigned to the task.

 {
   "status_code": 200,
   "message": true